radzhome/python-twitter-django-tags/README.md

 ================
 Getting the code
 ================

-The code is hosted at https://github.com/bear/python-twitter
+The code is hosted at https://github.com/radlws/python-twitter-django-tags For python twitter, the code is hosted at https://github.com/bear/python-twitter